Review & FAQ:

-The Maine Historical Society (MHS) and museum is comprised of the Wadsworth–Longfellow House and Longfellow Garden, the MHS Research Library, the Maine Historical Society Museum and Store and the Maine Memory Network, which is a digital museum through which the MHS runs its educational programs.
-The Society is based on a campus across from Monument Square and is open to the public year-round.
+• The Maine Historical Society includes the Wadsworth–Longfellow House and Longfellow Garden, the MHS Research Library, the Maine Historical Society Museum and Store, and the Maine Memory Network, which is a digital museum for educational programs.

 Maine Historical Society & Wadsworth-Longfellow House , 489 Congress Street, Portland, Maine 04101, Phone: 207-774–1822